 Proving liability is complicated in a wrongful death case.
 Surviving family members should not be forced to argue with insurance companies or the at-fault party during this difficult time.
-Instead, trust an experienced wrongful death attorney to handle the details of your legal claim.
+Instead, trust an experienced Georgia wrongful death attorney to handle the details of your wrongful death legal claim.

 Why You Need a Canton Wrongful Death Lawyer to Help with Your Case

-- Free consultation: We can meet with you to evaluate your case and determine whether you qualify for a wrongful death claim.
-During this free initial consultation, we will answer all of your questions and help you understand your legal options.
+- Free consultation: We can meet with you to evaluate your wrongful death case and determine whether you qualify for a wrongful death claim.
+During this free consultation, we will answer all of your questions and help you understand your legal options.

-- In-depth investigation: If you have a valid claim, we will immediately launch a thorough investigation to help prove your case.
-This will involve gathering evidence such as medical records, expert testimony, witness accounts, photographs, videos, corporate reports and correspondence, or details on related cases and verdicts.
+- In-depth investigation: If you have a valid claim, we will immediately launch a thorough investigation to help prove your wrongful death case.
+This will involve gathering evidence such as medical records, expert testimony, witness accounts, photographs, videos, corporate reports, and correspondence, or details on related wrongful death cases and verdicts.

 - Determining liability: We will use all the evidence we collect to determine each of the parties that might be responsible for your loved one’s death.
 In some cases, this might involve more than one person or company.

-- Assessing damages: Our skilled wrongful death attorney can also use the evidence we gather and knowledge from previous cases to help determine how much money you are entitled to receive.
+- Assessing damages: Our skilled wrongful death attorneys can also use the evidence we gather and knowledge from previous cases to help determine how much money you are entitled to receive.

-What Types of Wrongful Death Damages Can You Seek?
+What Types of Wrongful Death Damages Can You Seek in Canton, Georgia?